Quit smoking treatments & alternatives – Pills, gum, devices & more

 Packet of Champix medication for quitting smoking

 Treatment:Champix in Europe or Chantix in USA is a well known quit smoking medication which requires a prescription due to the long list of possible side effects.
 How does Chantix work?
 The theory is that it reduces the craving for nicotine and blocks the reward pathways.
-One or two of the stop smoking pills are taken a day, or as otherwise directed by the prescribing physician, starting one or two weeks before the planned stop date.
+One or two of the quit smoking pills are taken a day, or as otherwise directed by the prescribing physician, starting one or two weeks before the planned quit date.
 Treatment normally lasts for 3 months.

 Side Effects:There are often side effects including feeling and being sick, difficulty sleeping (insomnia), sometimes with vivid dreams, dry mouth, constipation or diarrhoea, headaches, drowsiness, and dizziness.